-2. Click + New Ad and select an Ad Type from the drop-down.
+2. Click on + New Ad and select an Ad Type from the drop-down.

-3. Fill out the required fields for the Ad Type accordingly.
+3. Fill out the required fields for the chosen Ad Type accordingly.

 Edit a Single Ad

-Navigate to the Ad Cards screen and select an Ad to display its Settings on the right-hand side.
+1. Navigate to the Ad Cards screen and select an Ad to display its Settings tab on the right-hand side.

-3. Make any necessary edits to the Ad and click Save when complete.
+3. Make the necessary edits to the Ad and click on Save when complete.